-Operational Risk Financial Risk Legal Risk Benefits costs will have an issue on the level of service provided. budgets and future financial management. is discretionary.
-However, there may be employment and other contractual arrangements in place, which may be affected to the 2009/10 Budget Process, and by allowing officers the
+Operational Risk Financial Risk Legal Risk Benefits costs will have an issue on the level of service provided.
+J is discretionary.
+However, there may be employment and other contractual arrangements in place, which may be affected by redefining the services.
+However, these will be addressed as part of to the 2009/10 Budget Process, and by allowing officers the The above option will include the opportunity for officers to consider the possible closure of the SASC for 1 or 2 days.